fl101/awardfares-blog/_posts/2023-10-26-thai-business-review-2023.md

 tags: [Review, Business, Thai]
 author: Philip
 image: /assets/img/thai-review-cph-bkk/cover.webp
-hidden: true
-sitemap: false
 ---

 During the past couple of months it's been especially difficult finding Business Class redemptions between Europe and Tokyo.
 However, thanks to one of my [AwardFares alerts](https://blog.awardfares.com/alerts), I was lucky to discover one day that there were 2 seats available from CPH to HND via BKK, which I snagged immediately!

 <img src="/assets/img/thai-review-cph-bkk/alert.webp" class="noborder" />

-The first leg of the trip was with THAI Airways.
+The first leg of the trip was with Thai Airways.
 It's been a long time since I've flown a long-haul flight with them, so I was looking forward to reviewing the experience.
 <br>
 <br>
 <table>